vkostyanetsky/ObsidianTimesheet/README.md

 ### How can I change how the report renders?

 By default, the report uses [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts) to show you the report.
-You can change this via the plugin's settings; there are four templates intended to do it in the “Templates” section.
+You can change this via the plugin's settings; there are few templates intended to do it in the “Templates” section.

 Basically, you can specify the template for header of the whole report, for a task, for a log line, and for the footer.
 Macros you can use in each one specified directly in the plugin's settings.